dialaabulkhail/Reading-Notes/Read_Class05.md

 # Data structures

-## A term refers to how your dta should be structured and the access fo the data and manipulating the data in the most effecient way.
+## A term refers to how your data should be structured and the access fo the data and manipulating the data in the most efficient way.
-Effeciency and performance: how much excecution time it will take, time and space complexity...
+Efficiency and performance: how much excecution time it will take, time and space complexity...

-**One of the applications that present data as: trees are google maps and facebook**
+**One of the applications that present data as: trees are google maps and Facebook**

 ## Linked lists
 An example of data structre, Its a way to store data in a block chain.

-A Linked list is a sequence of Nodes, each node(is devided into two parts) one contains data item and the other contains the reference (an adress )of the next node.
+A Linked list is a sequence of Nodes, each node(is devided into two parts) one contains data item and the other contains the reference (an address )of the next node.

-**the last node has no adress (null)**
+**the last node has no address (null)**

 **the first node is called "Head"**